pavitrabhalla/rss_aggregator/README.md

 # RSS Aggregator

-This service scrapes a given set of podcast RSS feeds and stores the episode data in a Postgres database.
+This service scrapes a given set of podcast RSS feeds and stores the scraped episode data in a Postgres database.

 ## Stack
 **NodeJS** app with an **Express** server written in **Typescript**, using a **Postgres** database.
 All components are setup to run with **Docker**.

 I use `pnpm` to manage packages

 `swc` to transpile Typescript to Javascript

 `prisma` for orm

 `rss-parser` to parse rss feeds

 `cron` to run cron jobs

 ## Local environment setup